Local testing procedures for functional-on-scalar linear models

-The function implements local testing procedures for testing mean differences between multiple functional populations.
+functional_lm_test.RdImplements local testing procedures for testing the significance of the effects of scalar covariates on a functional response in a functional-on-scalar linear model.
 Functional data are tested locally and unadjusted and adjusted p-value functions are provided.
 The unadjusted p-value function controls the point-wise error rate.
 The adjusted p-value function can be computed according to the following methods:

 Arguments

-An integer value specifying the number of iterations of the MC algorithm to evaluate the p-value of the permutation tests.
-Defaults to 1000L.
+An integer value specifying the number of permutations used to evaluate the p-values of the permutation tests.
+Defaults to

 Value